A-Elshorafa/calendly-client/README.md

   2- Enter localhost:3000

-  3- Start login with the seeder email
+  3- Start login with the seeder email after finish running the Calendly-Server